navn0306/CensusAnalyser/README.md

 TestCase8- Given the State Code CSV file with incorrect type, Should throw exception.
 -This is a Sad Test Case to verify if the exception is raised.

+TestCase9- Given the State Code CSV file with Delimiter type, Should throw exception.
+-This is a Sad Test Case to verify if the exception is raised.